How much does it cost to buy a hot tub

-Are you thinking about buying a hot tub?
-But, have no idea how much a hot tub costs?
+So, you’re thinking of buying a hot tub.
+But, you have no idea how much a hot tub costs?

-Understanding how much a hot tub costs, and more importantly, why hot tub costs can vary so much, is going to help you find a hot tub that is right for you.
+Knowing how much a hot tub costs, and more importantly, why hot tub costs vary, is going to be crucial to help find the hot tub that is right for you.

 Short answer: between £3000 and £20,000.